xgfone/go-log/README.md

 - Support `Go1.7+`.
 - The better performance.
 - Lazy evaluation of expensive operations.
+- Support the level inherited from the parent logger.
 - Simple, Flexible, Extensible, Powerful and Structured.
 - Avoid to allocate the memory on heap as far as possible.
 - Child loggers which inherit and add their own private context.
 - Built-in support for logging to files, syslog, etc. See `Writer`.

-The logger supports two kinds of the logger interfaces:
+The logger supports three kinds of the logger interfaces:
 ```go
 // For Key-Value fields
 Trace(msg string, fields ...Field)